apptentive/apptentive-android/README.md

 #### Integrate your Activities with Apptentive

 In order to keep track of Application state, we need to hook into a few of the Activity lifecycle hooks in your Activities.
-There are two ways of doing this: Inheritence, and Delegation.
-Inheritence is the easiest method, while delegation is provided if you can't or don't want to inherit from our Activities.
+There are two ways of doing this: Inheritance, and Delegation.
+Inheritance is the easiest method, while delegation is provided if you can't or don't want to inherit from our Activities.

 Add one of the following code snippets to ALL of the Activities you define in your manifest (mix and match is OK too).

-##### Inheritence
+##### Inheritance

 <pre><code><strong>import com.apptentive.android.sdk.ApptentiveActivity;</strong>